Chinese telecom executive wanted by the U.S. granted bail by Canadian judge

 In a case that has drawn international attention amid heightened trade tensions between the U.S. and China, a Canadian judge granted bail Tuesday to a top Chinese telecom executive whom the U.S. has accused of trying to circumvent trade sanctions against Iran.

-Vancouver Justice William Ehreke granted conditional freedom for Meng Wanzhou, chief financial officer of telecommunications giant Huawei and daughter of its founder, if she can post $10 million bail in Canadian funds ($7.5 million U.S.) — with at least $7 million Canadian ($5.2 million U.S.) in cash.
+Vancouver Justice William Ehreke granted conditional freedom for Meng Wanzhou, chief financial officer of telecommunications giant Huawei and daughter of its founder, if she can post CA$10 million bail ($7.5 million U.S.) — with at least CA$7 million ($5.2 million U.S.) in cash.

 Her lawyers had offered to put the family's two Vancouver homes, worth $21.9 million Canadian ($16.3 million U.S.) up for collateral.